As a Sales Operations leader, you have 3 major challenges heading into next year.

 Sally recently told me her biggest challenge was persuading her CSO to act.
 We could write an entire blog on persuading the CSO.
 Instead, I asked another Sales Ops leader how he handles that conversation.
 He told me the key is to make it simple.
 The BPM is a simple tool, which is why his VP of Sales jumped on board.
 The buyer is changing.
 Social Media allows buyers to research and get the opinions of peers.
 We live in a transparent world.
 To align with the buyer, we must give the buyer what he wants.

 The BPM is a great illustration of what goes on in the mind of a buyer.
 A sales rep can quickly review the BPM.
 They can find content in the content library that answers questions the buyer has.
 They can create presentations that address needs buyers might not even realize they have.
 The investment in creating the BPM is minimal compared to the reward.
-It’s low hanging fruit for 2014.
+It’s low hanging fruit.
 A year later, it will be business as usual.

 If you enjoyed this post, never miss one again by subscribing your Email Here and/or subscribing to the RSS Here.